evolvedbinary/hsg-project-wiki/Setup.md

 # Set up a history.state.gov Development Environment

-> Last updated on January 28, 2021. (**Note:** To update an existing HSG Development Environment, use [these directions](update).)
+> Last updated on April 15, 2021. (**Note:** To update an existing HSG Development Environment, use [these directions](update).)

 The history.state.gov (HSG) Development Environment requires a modern computer with ample memory and storage and a suite of software.
 These directions lead you through installing this software, checking out GitHub repositories, and setting up oXygen to access the files in the history.state.gov project.
 If you need to preview how files will look on the history.state.gov website before you publish them, there are further directions for starting eXist and populating the database, at which point you will have a fully functional copy of the website running on your computer.
 The directions also describe how to save your work by committing it to our version control system and, once you are ready to publish it, how to upload your work to the website.

 ## Requirements

-- A computer with at least:
+- A computer with:
-    - 8 GB of RAM (to accommodate editing large XML files in oXygen, and running eXist, a web browser, and other apps at the same time)
+    - 16 GB of RAM, but at least 8 GB of RAM.
+This is to accommodate editing large XML files in oXygen, and running eXist, a web browser, and other apps at the same time.
-    - 50 GB of available storage space (an SSD is recommended for best performance).
+    - 50 GB of available storage space.
+An SSD is recommended for best performance.
-- An up-to-date Mac, running macOS 11 or higher.
+    - The Mac operating system (macOS).
 While macOS is not strictly necessary, we provide our own support, so you'll be on your own in finding methods for installing the required software and adapting scripts, etc. to Windows or Linux.
 - A GitHub account
     - If you don't have one, please create one at https://github.com/join.
     - Make note of your credentials (username & password), since you will need these for the steps below.